Rygge: Rygge Church

 Rygge church (Rygge kirke) is a medieval era church located in the village of Kirkegrenda.
 The church belongs to Vestre Borgesyssel deanery in Diocese of Borg.
 Rygge church is one of the county's better preserved medieval stone churches.
 It is built around the year 1170.
 Rygge church was originally a chapter church, which had income from a larger area than a parish and contained several villages.
 The building is characterized by the use of large stones, partly of granite, but parts of the facade is carved of stone cultivar, including large parts of the north portal.
-It has long nave and lower and narrower choir.
+It has a long nave and lower and narrower choir.
 The church was restored in 1967.

 Military

 Rygge Air Station replaced a temporary airfield constructed by German forces during World War II.
-The contemporary airfield, northeast of the highway and main railway is situated in Rygge and its neighbouring municipality Råde.
-It was constructed from 1952–1954 and until recently it was one of the largest establishments of the Royal Norwegian Air Force.
+The contemporary airfield, northeast of the highway and main railway, is situated in Rygge and its neighbouring municipality Råde.
+It was constructed from 1952 to 1954 and until recently it was one of the largest establishments of the Royal Norwegian Air Force.
 The military use of the airfield is now much reduced.
 A civilian air terminal Moss Airport, Rygge, was opened in early 2008.
 The airport was closed to all civilian traffic on 1 November 2016 after its main commercial operator, Ryanair, decided to shut down its base there.